-A. The Commission desires to provide progressive learning opportunities for professional growth and advancement within MERC.
+A. As funds are available, the Commission desires to provide progressive learning opportunities for professional growth and advancement within MERC.
 The Career Development Program is designed to invest in employees and encourage their professional development.
 The Career Development Program provides educational grant funds and other activities and resources to help employees upgrade and gain new professional skills.